Youth Tour / CYCLE

 Washing, ironing, cooking, sewing, reserving food, taking baths, reading, milking, and other farming chores, were all backbreaking tasks before electricity.
 As more and more farms received electricity, more people saw the value of electricity.
 Here are a few examples of conveniences Ozark Electric members enjoyed by gaining access to electricity.
 These examples were pulled from the Ozark Electric newsletter in 1942.

-• Paul McReynolds and then board member Van Anderson of Morrisville purchased a small electric feed grinder which they planned to use together to grind homemade flour, cornmeal, chicken fee, etc.
+- Paul McReynolds and then board member Van Anderson of Morrisville purchased a small electric feed grinder which they planned to use together to grind homemade flour, cornmeal, chicken feed, etc.

 "Brothers and sisters, I want to tell you this.
 The greatest thing on earth is to have the love of God in your heart, and the next greatest thing is to have electricity in your house."